 We’re seeing some of the most promising commitments to climate action come out of the private sector.
 Big brands have launched major innovations to help get us closer to a sustainable future.

-Here are a few examples in a very long list that inspire us:
+Here are a few corporate giving examples in a very long list that inspire us:

 - Lego introduced its first blocks made from recycled plastics